laravel/docs/artisan.md

 <a name="prompting-for-input"></a>
 ### Prompting For Input

+> **Note**
+> [Laravel Prompts](/docs/{{version}}/prompts) is a new PHP package for adding beautiful and user-friendly forms to your command-line applications, complete with browser-like features including placeholder text and validation.

 In addition to displaying output, you may also ask the user to provide input during the execution of your command.
 The `ask` method will prompt the user with the given question, accept their input, and then return the user's input back to your command:

     /**